WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * when choosing **multi-az deployment** you **CANNOT specify which AZ it will be deployed into**

-- **with multi-az deployments standby db only comes into play when your primary failed**
+- **with multi-az deployments standby db only comes into play when your primary failed**.

-* when patching os on EC2, **with multi AZ config, patching is done first to standby in different AZ then failed over onto when main db is down due to patching os**
+* when patching os on EC2, **with multi AZ config, patching is done first to standby in different AZ then failed over onto when main db is down due to patching os**.

 - when **upgrading db engine**, **both master and slave** are **taken offline**.
 If you want to avoid downtime at all costs, **create read replica** and **update the engine on the replica**.
 Then promote the replica.
 Remember that you have to update the **EngineVersion property** in CF